Table of Contents

-I get asked weekly about URLs and the value they have from an SEO standpoint, or if a business should pick an exact match domain over the one you will need to establish as a brand.
+I get asked weekly about URLs and the best permalink structure, and the value they have from an SEO standpoint, or if a business should pick an exact match domain over the one you will need to establish as a brand.
 We have all been told that keywords in the URL hold some weight in Google’s Algorithm.
 But how true is this statement?

 Below you will find 3 high-level values that URL structure has on influencing SEO variables.